chartbrew/chartbrew/docs-v3/index.md

 ### Generate the encryption key

 You will need a 32 bytes AES encryption key for the `CB_ENCRYPTION_KEY` variable.
-Chartbrew generates both `CB_ENCRYPTION_KEY` and `CB_ENCRYPTION_KEY_DEV` for you during the first run, but if yu wish to have control over the value, you can generate it yourself.
+Chartbrew generates both `CB_ENCRYPTION_KEY` and `CB_ENCRYPTION_KEY_DEV` for you during the first run, but if you wish to have control over the value, you can generate it yourself.

 Run the following command to generate a valid key: